-- Curate.Us – This is another free tool that allows you to build a dedicated page of you curated content.
-In addition, it has built-in attribution, backlinks and tracking on the content that you curate…which is very important when it comes to link building…and Curate.us also lets you easily embed your page on your blog to share with your audience.
+- Curate.Us -This is another free tool that allows you to build a dedicated page of your curated content.
+In addition, it has built-in attribution, backlinks and tracking on the content that you curate, which is very important when it comes to link building.
+Curate.us also lets you easily embed your page on your blog to share with your audience.

-- Evernote – This is probably a no-brainer for a lot of people, but it is so awesome and such an essential tool for any blogger I have to mention it.
-Evernote is a must-have for anybody who is keeping a pulse on what is trending…and wants to archive it for future use.
-You can save an entire page, just the article, a selection of the article or just the URL.
+- Evernote – This is probably a no-brainer for a lot of people, but it is so awesome and such an essential tool for any blogger, I have to mention it.
+Evernote is a must-have for anybody who is keeping a pulse on what is trending and wants to archive it for future use.
+You can save an entire page, just the article, a portion of the article or just the URL.
 Create notebooks to organize all of your content around specific topics.
 And it’s free.

-- Storify – Storify is a content platform that allows you to pull in the best content on the web around a particular topic from these following sources like Twitter, Facebook, YouTube, Tumblr, Flickr, Instagram, SoundCloud and Disqus.
+- Storify – Storify is a content platform that allows you to pull in the best content from the web around a particular topic from the sources like Twitter, Facebook, YouTube, Tumblr, Flickr, Instagram, SoundCloud and Disqus.
 It then makes it really easy to embed on WordPress, Tumblr of Posterous.
 In addition, if you are using MailChimp, then you can email your subscribers directly.

 - Bundlr – The idea behind Bundlr is that it allows you to clip interesting content from the web like you would clip stuff from a newspaper.
 Then you can visualize all of that content on your Bundlr page devoted to that topic.
-As Gianluca Fiorelli pointed out it’s sort of like a Pinterest…but allows you to do more than just photos and images.
-You can include tweets and documents and photos from Instagram.
+As Gianluca Fiorelli pointed out it’s sort of like Pinterest, but it allows you to do more than just photos and images.
+You can include tweets, documents and photos from Instagram.
 Any page can be embedded on your blog.

 - Scoop it – You can create the best-looking layout of your curated content when you use Scoop.it.
 In fact, it’s almost like your content is rendered in a glossy and engaging magazine format.
 This content is then easily shared on social networks, and like many of the other tools I’ve mentioned above, Scoop.it allows you to embed this content on your blog so that you can promote it.

 Reaching that top spot in search engine rankings is becoming ever more difficult as more people compete for those positions and as Google continues to refine its search algorithms.
-You need every advantage you can get and content curation is one of those advantages.
+You need every advantage you can get, and content curation can give you that advantage.

-And of course it will take some practice to curate the right content and then organize it in such a way that people link to it, share it and it can dominate on the SERPs for targeted keywords.
+Of course, it will take some practice to curate the right content and then organize it in such a way that people link to it and share it so it can dominate on the SERPs for targeted keywords.
 I encourage you to sign up for one of the curation platforms right now, follow some of the most-popular curators and then create a post or two.